pubky/pkarr/docs/integration.md

 ## Resolve Policies

-Use [`ResolvePolicy::CacheFirst`] for normal application lookups.
-It returns fresh cached packets, or queries the network on a cache miss or expired cache entry.
+Use `ResolvePolicy::CacheFirst` for normal application lookups.
+It returns fresh cached packets, or queries the configured backends on a cache miss or expired cache entry.
 It does not fall back to expired local cache entries.

-Use [`ResolvePolicy::CacheOnly`] when a locally cached or relay-cached packet is acceptable even if it is expired.
+Use `ResolvePolicy::CacheOnly` when a locally cached or relay-cached packet is acceptable even if it is expired.
 It may make an HTTP relay request after a local cache miss, but it never queries DHT nodes.

-Use [`ResolvePolicy::NetworkOnly`] when you need the most recent network state, for example before rebuilding and publishing an updated packet.
+Use `ResolvePolicy::NetworkOnly` when you need the most recent network state, for example before rebuilding and publishing an updated packet.
 Handle `ResolveError::InvalidSignedPacket` separately from `ResolveError::NotFound`: the former reports a newer mutable-item sequence that did not contain a valid